Extremely UV-bright starbursts at the end of cosmic reionization: Introduction

 \section{Introduction}

-UV-bright star-forming galaxies were once considered extremely rare at any redshift, including during the Epoch of Reionization (EoR, $6 < z < 16$).
+UV-bright star-forming galaxies, sources located at the bright end of the UV luminosity function, were once considered extremely rare at any redshift, including during the Epoch of Reionization (EoR, $6 < z < 16$).
 However, the advent of the \textit{James Webb} Space Telescope (JWST) has dramatically changed this view by revealing an unexpectedly large number of UV-luminous sources at $z \gtrsim 10$ \citep[e.g.,][]{ArrabalHaro2023, Carniani2024}.
 Some of these systems exhibit properties rarely observed at lower redshift, including unusual abundance patterns inferred from intense rest-UV N\,{\sc iv}] $\lambda$1486 and N\,{\sc iii}] $\lambda$1750 emission lines \citep[][]{Bunker2023, Castellano2024, Naidu2025}, as well as compact morphologies and high stellar mass and star-formation surface densities \citep{Schaerer2024}.
-Regardless of their intrinsic properties, their observed number densities exceed predictions from pre-JWST models of galaxy formation by nearly an order of magnitude \citep{Kannan2023, Lovell2023MNRAS}, highlighting a striking tension with theoretical expectations.
+Regardless of their intrinsic properties, their observed number densities exceed predictions from pre-JWST models of galaxy formation by nearly an order of magnitude \citep{Kannan2023, Lovell2023MNRAS}, highlighting a striking tension with theoretical expectations. \looseness=-1

 Hints of this discrepancy were already present before JWST.
-Wide-field imaging surveys had uncovered an apparent excess of bright galaxies at $z \gtrsim 8$ relative to Schechter-function extrapolations, as well as a surprisingly slow evolution of the bright end of the UV luminosity function at these redshifts \citep[e.g.,][]{McLure2013, oesch2016, Morishita2018, stefanon2019, Bowler2020, harikane2022b}.
-JWST has now confirmed and extended these trends to even earlier epochs, firmly establishing the existence of an overabundant population of UV-bright systems in the first few hundred Myr of cosmic time.
+Wide-field imaging surveys had uncovered an apparent excess of bright galaxies at $z \gtrsim 8$ relative to Schechter-function extrapolations, as well as a surprisingly slow evolution of the bright end of the UV luminosity function at these redshifts \citep[e.g.,][]{oesch2016, Morishita2018, stefanon2019, Bowler2020, harikane2022b}.
+JWST has now confirmed and extended these trends to even earlier epochs, firmly establishing the existence of an overabundant population of UV-bright systems in the first few hundred Myr of cosmic time. \looseness=-1